Skip to main content

 What's a good Interaction to Next Paint value?

-A good INP is less than 200 milliseconds.
-An INP over 500 milliseconds is poor.
+A good INP score is less than 200 milliseconds, while an INP over 500 milliseconds is considered poor and may negatively impact your search rankings.

 Interaction to Next Paint became one of the Core Web Vitals metrics in March 2024 and therefore is a Google ranking factor.